forteilgmbh/kafka_schema_registry_terraform_provider/README.md

 ## `schemaregistry_subject` resource configuration
 - `subject` (string, required): The name of the subject to be created.
 - `schema` (string, required): The schema of the subject that has to be created.
+- `schema_type` (string, optional): The schema type of the subject that has to be created.
+Default: "AVRO"

 ## `schemaregistry_remote_schema` data source configuration
 - `url`: (string, required): URL to a remote zip file
 - `path`: (string, required): Path to schema file inside zip file
 - `value`: (string, computed): Contents of the schema file
+- `auth`: (block, optional): Authentication to remote schema source.
+Contents:
+    - `aws`: (block, optional): AWS-based authentication.
+Uses default authentication provider chain.
+Contents:
+        - `region`: (string, required): Region of AWS bucket

 Each distinct zip file will be downloaded only once.